jandvorak019/Digital-Signature--IF-DAT-PRV-HOMEWORK/README.md

 ## Extensions and usage

-You will probably need a Python extension.
+You will need a Python extension in Extensions.

-You simply run it.

 ## License